macimax/WIKI_STEPMANIA/Courses.md

 Ex. `#REPEAT:YES;`

 ## #LIVES
 The maximum number of lives attainable in the course.
-Enabling this will automatically force your course into an Challenge course.
+Enabling this will automatically force your course into a Challenge course.
 Ex. `#LIVES:4;`

 Setting it to 0 lives or deleting this tag will make this course a nonstop course.